I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

 What You'll Need

 This tutorial doesn't require much.
-It'll take you about 15 minutes for curling, and 5 minutes for styling.
+It'll take you about 15 minutes for curling and five minutes for styling.
 Grab a curling iron, bobby pins, a handheld mirror, and some hair spray, and you're set.

 If your hair holds curl well, like mine, you can take out the pins once you finish curling the back.